 The Seminary reserves the right to request an additional interview or information from any applicant.
 Call (800) 264.1839 for more information, or email admissions@lpts.edu.
 Visit our website (www.lpts.edu) to apply online.
-Applicants who are denied admission may reapply for admission after one year.
+Applicants who are denied admission may reapply for admission after one year if there have been academic or life changes since you previously applied.